theoscion/ipaddresser/README.md

 This is a Go-based, cross-platform app for retrieving, storing and/or monitoring the public IP address for a computer or network

 ## Prerequisites
-The only requirements is that you have [Golang](https://golang.org/) installed and have an active internet connection.
+You must have [Golang](https://golang.org/) installed and theremust be an active internet connection.

 ## Installation
 To install ipaddresser, simply run the following command: